jordan336/MP2_Multicasting/README.md

 - 3/15 - Reliable unicast with ACKs working.
 Reliable multicast using ACKs working.
 - 3/16 - Random delay and drop working
 - 3/17 - Added sequence numbers for every message
+- 3/17 - Full use of sequence numbers.
+Finally complete reliable unicast with dropping/delaying ACKs.
+- 3/17 - Unfortunately removed unnecessary reliable multicast.
+Tested and works well with 2, 4, 6 processes.
+Just ordering gurantees left to do.